openxla/stablehlo/docs/spec.md

 ### Semantics

 Performs element-wise exponential operation on `operand` tensor and produces a `result` tensor.
-For floating-point element types, it implements the `exp` operation from the IEEE-754 specification.
-For complex element types, it computes a complex exponential, with corner cases TBD.
-Numeric precision is implementation-defined.
+Depending on the element type, does the following:

+  * For floats: `exp` from IEEE-754.
+  * For complex numbers: complex exponential.

 ### Inputs